Tottenham Hotspur F.C. Women: Women's Super League and professionalisation (2019–present)

-Highest ever WSL finish

 Skinner's first full season in charge of Spurs would see the team reach new heights and accomplish team firsts.
 Spurs' second match of the 2021–22 season on 12 September saw them beat Manchester City for the first time in team history.
 The defeat was City's first at home in the WSL since April 2018.
 The win resulted in Spurs taking points from any member of the "top four," the other three sides being Arsenal, Chelsea, and Manchester United.
 That November Spurs would take their first ever point from Manchester United and Arsenal after drawing 1–1 against both sides in consecutive matches.
 Spurs had not taken any points against United since the teams first faced off in the 2018–19 FA Women's Championship season.
 Spurs' League Cup campaign saw them advance out of the group stage for the first time.
 Spurs would beat Liverpool in the quarter-finals to advance to their first ever semi-final in any major cup competition, but would bow out after a loss to eventual champions Manchester City.
 Spurs finished the season in 5th place, their highest ever WSL finish in club history.
 Following the end of the season Spurs confirmed the departures of Rachel Williams, Angela Addison, and Josie Green.
 The trio had each joined the club at a different level of the pyramid, Williams in the first division WSL, Addison in the second division Championship, and former captain Green was the last player who featured in the third division, joining the team ahead of Spurs' quadruple and promotion winning 2016–17 FA Women's Premier League season.

+On 4 January 2023, Tottenham Hotspur broke the WSL record for highest transfer fee paid when England international, Bethany England, arrived from Chelsea on a contract until June 2026.
+On 7 July 2023, the club appointed Robert Vilahamn as head coach of Tottenham Hotspur.